 What are the main reasons why you should consider buying a package from TenTel?

 - Unrivalled flexibility - With unusually short contracts on its standard broadband packages - or the ability to have no contract at all by paying a £35 connection fee - TenTel offers almost unrivalled levels of flexibility.
 It’s ideal if you’re wary of making a long-term commitment or know you'll only need broadband for a few months.

-- Ultra low cost - The standard phoneline broadband packages offer fast speeds at very low prices, starting at just £2.99 per month.
+- Ultra low cost - The standard phoneline broadband packages offer fast speeds at very low prices.
 Do be sure to take note of the low usage allowances, though.

 - Good speeds - TenTel offers standard broadband at up to 17Mb, and fibre at a maximum up to speed of 38Mb or 76Mb.
 All of these speeds are in line with the rest of the industry.
 The unlimited packages are truly unlimited, with no restrictions on use and no traffic management.

 - Available in rural areas - Unlike many providers that charge more in rural and remote areas or have no service at all outside of low cost areas, broadband from TenTel is available in both rural and urban areas at the same price.